Environmental economics: History

-18th and 19th Century
+18th and 19th centuries

 Although the term "environmental economics" became popular beginning in the 1960s, the entwinement of the two fields of environmentalism and economics started much earlier.
 Starting with economist Marquis de Condorcet in the 18th century, who had an interest in the link between economic activity and environmental issues.
 This was seen in his usage of externalities while analyzing environmental issues.

 During the classical period of economics, Adam Smith realized while the market is able to allocate private goods efficiently for most goods, it fails to do so in some environmental circumstances.
 It is within these scenarios where the market fails, that the government needs to take action.
 This is seen in his quote "Erecting and maintaining certain public works and certain public institutions which it can never be for the interest of any individual, or small number of individuals to erect and maintain; because the profit would never repay the expense to any individual or small number of individuals, though it may frequently do much more than repay it to a great society."
 Thomas Robert Malthus also was another classical economist whose work led to the beginnings of environmental economists.
 Malthus' theory of population argued that agricultural productivity faces diminishing returns, which ultimately limits the exponential growth of human populations.
 This thought process later led economists to think about the relationship between resource scarcity and economic development.
 David Ricardo's writings connected the natural environment and the standard of living which further helped to develop environmental economics later on.
 He stressed that the value of land varies based on how fertile it is.
 The last classical economist to add to environmental economics was John Stuart Mill.
 In his Principles of Political Economy, he wrote that the management of the environment cannot be done by the market and individuals, and is instead a governmental obligation, "[I]s there not the earth itself, its forests and waters, and all other natural riches, above and below the surface?
 These are the inheritance of the human race, and there must be regulations for the common enjoyment of it.
 What rights, and under what conditions, a person shall be allowed to exercise over any portion of this common inheritance cannot be left undecided.
 No function of government is less optional than the regulation of these things, or more completely involved in the idea of civilized society."